-We get a lot of questions when pets return home after staying with us.
+Whether it be after boarding or even surgery, we get a lot of questions when pets return home after staying with us.

-"Bailey drank a whole bowl of water when she got home... was she allowed to drink water while she was there?"
+"Bailey drank a whole bowl of water when she got home.
+Was she allowed to drink water while she was there?"

 "The dates of my stay have changed.
 Can I have Butch stay 2 extra nights?"